RhetTbull/osxphotos/README.md

                                 '2020-03-22'
-{created.year}                  4-digit year of photo creation time {created.yy}                    2-digit year of photo creation time {created.mm}                    2-digit month of the photo creation time
+{created.year}                  4-digit year of photo creation time {created.yy}                    2-digit year of photo creation time {created.mm}                    2-digit month of the photo creation time (zero
-                                (zero padded)
+                                padded)
 {created.month}                 Month name in user's locale of the photo
                                 creation time
-{created.mon}                   Month abbreviation in the user's locale of
+{created.mon}                   Month abbreviation in the user's locale of the
+                                photo creation time
+{created.dd}                    2-digit day of the month (zero padded) of
+                                photo creation time
+{created.dow}                   Day of week in user's locale of the photo
+                                creation time
-                                the photo creation time {created.dd}                    2-digit day of the month (zero padded) of photo creation time {created.dow}                   Day of week in user's locale of the photo creation time {created.doy}                   3-digit day of year (e.g Julian day) of photo creation time, starting from 1 (zero padded)
+{created.doy}                   3-digit day of year (e.g Julian day) of photo
-{created.hour}                  2-digit hour of the photo creation time {created.min}                   2-digit minute of the photo creation time {created.sec}                   2-digit second of the photo creation time {created.strftime}              Apply strftime template to file creation
+                                creation time, starting from 1 (zero padded) {created.hour}                  2-digit hour of the photo creation time {created.min}                   2-digit minute of the photo creation time {created.sec}                   2-digit second of the photo creation time {created.strftime}              Apply strftime template to file creation date/time.
-                                date/time.
 Should be used in form
-                                {created.strftime,TEMPLATE} where TEMPLATE
+                                {created.strftime,TEMPLATE} where TEMPLATE is
-                                is a valid strftime template, e.g.
+                                a valid strftime template, e.g.
-                                {created.strftime,%Y-%U} would result in
+                                {created.strftime,%Y-%U} would result in year-
-                                year-week number of year: '2020-23'.
+                                week number of year: '2020-23'.
 If used with no template will return null value.
 See https://strftime.org/ for help on strftime
                                 templates.
-{modified.date}                 Photo's modification date in ISO format,
+{modified.date}                 Photo's modification date in ISO format, e.g.
-                                e.g. '2020-03-22'; uses creation date if
-                                photo is not modified {modified.year}                 4-digit year of photo modification time;
-                                uses creation date if photo is not modified {modified.yy}                   2-digit year of photo modification time;
-                                uses creation date if photo is not modified {modified.mm}                   2-digit month of the photo modification time (zero padded); uses creation date if photo is not modified {modified.month}                Month name in user's locale of the photo modification time; uses creation date if
-                                photo is not modified {modified.mon}                  Month abbreviation in the user's locale of the photo modification time; uses creation
+                                '2020-03-22'; uses creation date if photo is not modified {modified.year}                 4-digit year of photo modification time; uses creation date if photo is not modified {modified.yy}                   2-digit year of photo modification time; uses creation date if photo is not modified {modified.mm}                   2-digit month of the photo modification time (zero padded); uses creation date if photo is not modified {modified.month}                Month name in user's locale of the photo modification time; uses creation date if photo is not modified {modified.mon}                  Month abbreviation in the user's locale of the photo modification time; uses creation date if photo is not modified {modified.dd}                   2-digit day of the month (zero padded) of the photo modification time; uses creation date if photo is not modified {modified.dow}                  Day of week in user's locale of the photo modification time; uses creation date if photo is not modified {modified.doy}                  3-digit day of year (e.g Julian day) of photo modification time, starting from 1 (zero
-                                date if photo is not modified {modified.dd}                   2-digit day of the month (zero padded) of the photo modification time; uses creation
+                                padded); uses creation date if photo is not modified {modified.hour}                 2-digit hour of the photo modification time;
-                                date if photo is not modified {modified.dow}                  Day of week in user's locale of the photo modification time; uses creation date if
+                                uses creation date if photo is not modified {modified.min}                  2-digit minute of the photo modification time;
-                                photo is not modified {modified.doy}                  3-digit day of year (e.g Julian day) of photo modification time, starting from 1
-                                (zero padded); uses creation date if photo is not modified {modified.hour}                 2-digit hour of the photo modification time;
+                                uses creation date if photo is not modified {modified.sec}                  2-digit second of the photo modification time;
-                                uses creation date if photo is not modified {modified.min}                  2-digit minute of the photo modification time; uses creation date if photo is not modified {modified.sec}                  2-digit second of the photo modification time; uses creation date if photo is not modified {modified.strftime}             Apply strftime template to file modification date/time.
+                                uses creation date if photo is not modified {modified.strftime}             Apply strftime template to file modification date/time.
 Should be used in form
-                                {modified.strftime,TEMPLATE} where TEMPLATE
+                                {modified.strftime,TEMPLATE} where TEMPLATE is
-                                is a valid strftime template, e.g.
+                                a valid strftime template, e.g.
                                 {modified.strftime,%Y-%U} would result in
                                 year-week number of year: '2020-23'.
 If used with no template will return null value.
 Uses creation date if photo is not modified.
-                                See https://strftime.org/ for help on
+See https://strftime.org/ for help on strftime
-                                strftime templates.
+                                templates.
-{today.date}                    Current date in iso format, e.g.
+{today.date}                    Current date in iso format, e.g. '2020-03-22'
-                                '2020-03-22'
 {today.year}                    4-digit year of current date
 {today.yy}                      2-digit year of current date
 {today.mm}                      2-digit month of the current date (zero
                                 padded)
 {today.month}                   Month name in user's locale of the current
                                 date
-{today.mon}                     Month abbreviation in the user's locale of
+{today.mon}                     Month abbreviation in the user's locale of the
-                                the current date
+                                current date
 {today.dd}                      2-digit day of the month (zero padded) of
                                 current date
 {today.dow}                     Day of week in user's locale of the current